Margraviate of Baden: Tribulations

-In 1462 the dispute over the election of the new Archbishop of Mainz sent Charles I (reigned 1453–1475) to fight the war against Frederick I, the Count Palatine of the Rhine.
+In 1462 the dispute over the election of the new Archbishop of Mainz sent Charles I (reigned 1453–1475) to fight the war against Frederick I, Elector Palatine.
 Known as the "Mainz Archbishops' Feud", it was brief, lasting only a few months, but the effects were ruinous for the loser – Charles.
-He had to surrender several of his territories to the Palatinate and its allies.
+He had to surrender several of his territories to the Electoral Palatinate and its allies.
 These territories were recovered by his son and successor, Christoph I (reigned 1475–1515).
-He tried to keep them united under one of his sons, Philip, but his efforts were foiled by the King of France, Louis XII.
+He tried to keep them united under one of his sons, Philip, but his efforts were foiled by the king of France, Louis XII.
 In 1479, the seat of the Margraviate of Baden was moved from Hohenbaden Castle to New Castle (Neues Schloss) of Baden-Baden, built by Christoph I. In 1503, the Baden-Sausenberg died without male heirs and all the Badener lands were united by Christoph himself.
-Before his death, Christoph divided the Margraviate between his three sons.
+Before his death, Christoph divided the margraviate between his three sons.
 Philip succeeded him in 1515 but died childless in 1533, and his share went to his brothers, Bernard and Ernest.
 In 1535, they made a fresh division of their inheritance.
 It would be the first of several partitions, establishing the two main lines of the House of Baden – Baden-Baden and Baden-Durlach (Baden-Pforzheim until 1565) – which would last until 1771.
-However, the relations between the two lines were not peaceful and the constant fragmentation did not help.
+However, the relations between the two lines were not peaceful and the constant partitioning did not help.

 During the Reformation, several branches, led by Baden-Baden, remained on the side of the Catholics, the others joining with Baden-Durlach on the Protestant side.
 The Thirty Years' War made matters worse for all the branches.
 Many of them were exiled to other countries.
 Baden suffered severely during the war.
 The 1648 Treaty of Westphalia restored the branches and their churches to their own lands.
 Gradually the rivalry subsided.
-During the wars of Louis XIV, the "Sun King" of France, the two Margraviates were ravaged by the French troops.
+During the wars of Louis XIV, the "Sun King" of France, the two margraviates were ravaged by the French troops.
 The forces of the Holy Roman Empire, led by the Margrave of Baden-Baden, "Turkish Louis" William (reigned 1677–1707) fought against France.